ChokoGroup/Choko-Hack/README.md

 - Avoid that automatic execution of a single script from USB runs again automatically if returning to Choko Menu.
 - Improved logic when there are too many menu options (games lists), making sure that the official games list is always visible and info line does not leave the menu when selected.
 - Visual improvements in settings menu, on reboot and shutdown messages, with color and "animation" (dots will be added until the machine is really shutdown).
-- Added bash shell and rewriten ChoKo Menu code using arrays.
+- Added bash shell and rewritten ChoKo Menu code using arrays.
 - Added a newer 'busybox' binary to allow download of Choko Hack updater, the fbneo core file for Automatic Games Lists and also FBNeo for CHA (and cheats).
 It is also used to automatically set system date and time.
 - Many other small tweaks and fixes in installer/updater and other scripts.